 For starters, I had a debilitating hematoma that formed during child birth.
 I will save you the details (for now), but the running joke in my family was "ask me about my hematomaaaaaaaa" (apparently I loved to talk about this anomaly).
 Two weeks after bringing our son home from the hospital, I developed mastitis.
 OUCH!
 Then, four months postpartum, 50% of my hair fell out, and it has not returned since.

-Outside of my motherhood gig, I work as a nutritionist.
-I have collected a few Masters Degrees along the way prior to starting our family.
-I am so glad that I got my schooling out of the way before having a baby - squeezing in time for papers, projects, and studying with a baby would have been a nightmare!
+Outside of my motherhood gig, I work as a Food Scientist.
+As you saw above, I have collected a few Masters Degrees along the way prior to starting our family.
+I am so glad that I got my schooling out of the way before having a baby - squeezing in time for papers, projects, and studying with a newborn would have been a nightmare!

 I LOVE to cook.
 Not only is it part of my 9-5 job, but I thoroughly enjoy preparing nutritious meals for my family on a daily basis.
 Here on my blog, you will find many easy recipes so that you too can create delicious and nutritious meals during the week.